Russia-Ukraine crisis: FG postpones evacuation flight from Poland to Nigeria

 The Federal Government has said an Air Peace charter flight scheduled to evacuate Nigerians fleeing Ukraine from Poland on Thursday has been postponed.

-He said: “the reality is that the flight has been rescheduled to tomorrow the main reason is the delay in doing the checking because they have to gather them together from different hotel.
+He said: “The reality is that the flight has been rescheduled to tomorrow the main reason is the delay in doing the checking because they have to gather them together from different hotels.

-“By the time we will be ready after the checking in, the crew that have been waiting for us since 9am have over shot the hour they should have waited because they have a duty hour which has been allocated to them and they had waited from 9am till 2pm that means they have already waited 5hours.
+“By the time we will be ready after the checking in, the crew that has been waiting for us since 9 am have overshot the hour they should have waited because they have a duty hour which has been allocated to them and they had waited from 9 am till 2 pm that means they have already waited for 5hours.

-“They are going to have 9hours flight that is already more than the standard, so the authority of the airport said they won’t allow us to board.
-This is the reality, we have to calm down but arrangement have been made that we all stay together in the same hotel and that we will leave very early tomorrow 4am we will be in the bus and then we can join the flight”
+“They are going to have a 9hours flight that is already more than the standard, so the authority of the airport said they won’t allow us to board.
+This is the reality, we have to calm down but arrangements have been made that we all stay together in the same hotel and that we will leave very early tomorrow 4 am we will be on the bus and then we can join the flight”.

-READ ALSO: Russia, U.S. maintain communication channels amidst Ukraine tension — Deputy Foreign Minister

 Meanwhile, the Federal Government had in a statement signed by Amb.
 Gabriel Aduda, Permanent Secretary, Ministry of Foreign Affairs, on Wednesday, said it would commence the evacuation of stranded Nigerians who fled Ukraine to neighbouring countries, following the conflict between the country and Russia.